charliegdev/just-another-todo-app/README.md

 </Menu>
 ```

 I fell in love with the new way at once, and started trying it in this project.
-Unfortunately, Semantic UI React causes jest test to slow down from 200ms to 10s.
+Unfortunately, Semantic UI React causes Jest tests to slow down from 200ms to 10s.
 Googling reveals no solutions yet, and it seems neither the Semantic team nor the Jest team want to step in to fix it.
 Therefore, I had to remove it and revert to the old way.
 I'm not sure if there will be a solution in the future.